sigasi/sigasi_insights/releasenotes/sigasi-4.03.md

 * Eclipse 201812 : Sigasi Studio is now build with [Eclipse 201812 (4.10)](https://www.eclipse.org/eclipse/news/4.10/platform.php).
 This is also means that Sigasi Studio (preview) can now be installed as plugin in the latest Eclipse version.
 * \[VHDL] Warning if concatenation contains unconstrained aggregates
 [![Concatenate unconstrained aggregates](/releasenotes/4.3/concatenate_unconstrained_aggregate.png "Concatenate unconstrained aggregates")](/releasenotes/4.3/concatenate_unconstrained_aggregate.png)
-* Update to Xtext dependency to 2.16.
+* Update Xtext dependency to 2.16.
 The Sigasi Plugin now requires at least Eclipse version 4.7.3a, also known as *Eclipse Oxygen*.
 * VUnit UI improvements: Refined stop behavior and improved the icons and progress reporting.
 [![Improved VUnit View](/releasenotes/4.3/vunit_view.png "Improved VUnit View")](/releasenotes/4.3/vunit_view.png)